Dandarawy/Unity3DBookPageCurlPro-Documentation/docs/index.md

 <img align="right" src="images/Inspector.png">

    * This book now contains only two papers each paper has front and back (two pages)
-   * You can see all book papers by click on the book in hierarchy window to show the BookPro component in Inspec tor window, under the BookPro component in inspector window you can find a list of all book’s papers
+   * You can see all book papers by click on the book in hierarchy window to show the BookPro component in Inspector window, under the BookPro component in inspector window you can find a list of all book’s papers
    * You can change the current shown paper (which will be the start paper when you run the scene) by pressing the next or previous buttons in the “Current Paper Navigation Panel”, or writing the current paper index if you know it, or just press “Set Current” button in the paper item inside the papers list
    * The index of current paper represent the paper that its front shown in the right part of the book, in other words if you want to show the very first page of the book (aka the front cover of the book), you need to set the current paper to 0, and if you need to show the very last page (aka the back cover of the book) you need to set the current paper to (last paper index +1).
    * The two pages shown always marked in inspector with the red color, the back page of previous paper always shown in the left and front page of current paper always shown in the right